Abbey Wood: Education

 St Paul's Academy is a Roman Catholic secondary school located in the area, on the original site of the Abbey Wood comprehensive school.
 It was previously known as St Paul's RC Secondary School, whilst located in Wickham Lane, before converting to academy status in 2005 when it moved to the new site.

 Geography

 Abbey Wood borders Thamesmead to the northwest, north and northeast, Belvedere to the east and southeast, West Heath.

+The Abbey Wood train station is located approximately 1.4 miles from the River Thames, between the Thames Barrier (3.5 miles to the West) and the Dartford Crossing (6 miles to the East).

 Transport

+Elizabeth Line

+The station became a terminus for the southeastern branch of the Crossrail-constructed Elizabeth line on 24 May 2022, providing services towards Canary Wharf, Liverpool Street, Bond Street, London Paddington and Heathrow Terminal 5.